nymea/nymea-wiki/Home.md

 `ssh hive@10.10.10.52`

-### Basic setups on your Raspberry Pi
+## Customize your new system on the Raspberry Pi
+### Change your password
 If you want to change the password type `passwd`, enter the current password and than two times your new password.

-You need to install several packages to compile hive:
+### Setup your WiFi network

+### Compile and execute the Hive sourcecode